bhisaac/5eFP/5eFP-SRD.md

 ### Hardy

-Hardy halflings are tougher than average, sharing similar characteristics with dwarves.
-Their tribes can be found in remote areas or near dwarven clans, though some do make their way to civilized lands.
+Hardy halflings are tougher than average.
+Their communities can be found in remote areas or near dwarven settlements, though some do make their way to civilized lands.

 **Favored Ability.** Constitution (CON)